shanejp76/Stock-Forecasting-Tool/docs/AI_ASSISTANT_NOTES.md

 ### Chat Session Closing
 When user indicates they are closing the chat:
 1. **Clean Up Temporary Files**: Delete or move test files, demo scripts, and temporary development files to maintain workspace organization
+   - **Comprehensive Directory Cleanup**: Review and clean up temporary files throughout the entire directory structure, excluding only:
+     - `archive/` folder (preserved historical content)
+     - `logs/` folder (preserved log files)
+     - `cache/` folder (preserved cache files)
    - **Debug Scripts**: Review and clean up the `debug_scripts/` folder - delete temporary debugging files, move useful diagnostic scripts to archive, keep only essential development tools
-   - **Test Files**: Remove any temporary test files created during development
+   - **Test Files**: Remove any temporary test files created during development from any directory
-   - **Demo Scripts**: Clean up any demonstration or proof-of-concept scripts
+   - **Demo Scripts**: Clean up any demonstration or proof-of-concept scripts throughout the project
+   - **Temporary Data Files**: Remove temporary CSV, JSON, pickle, or other data files created during analysis
+   - **Development Artifacts**: Clean up any .tmp, .bak, or other temporary development files
 2. **Check Script Length**: If any scripts we worked on exceed 300 lines, ask user if they want to refactor them for better maintainability
 3. **Create Commit Message**: Generate a descriptive commit message for all changes made during the session (PROVIDE THE ACTUAL COMMIT MESSAGE TEXT IN A CODE BLOCK IN CHAT FOR EASY COPYING - DO NOT CREATE FILES FOR COMMIT MESSAGES)
 4. **Update Roadmap**: Modify docs/MODERNIZATION_ROADMAP.md to reflect progress and status changes (ALREADY COMPLETED IF DONE DURING SESSION)